LIFE Oak Processionary

 Releasing the forest caterpillar hunter

-At 2 locations in the province of Antwerp and 2 locations in the province of Limburg, which will be selected on the basis of the habitat model, the forest caterpillar hunter will be introduced to the soil in the spring, during the last larval stage or as a pupa.
-This will, of course, take place near oak trees that are infected with the oak processionary.
-After a few weeks, the beetles will emerge and, hopefully, eat the hairy processionary caterpillars.
-There will be close monitoring of precisely when the beetles crawl out of the ground and climb the trees.
+In the end, at 2 locations in the province of Antwerp and 2 locations in the province of Limburg, which would be selected on the basis of the habitat model, we wanted to reintroduce the forest caterpillar hunter to the soil in the spring, during the last larval stage or as a pupa.
+This would, of course, take place near oak trees that are colonized by the oak processionary.
+After a few weeks, the beetles would emerge and, hopefully, eat the hairy processionary caterpillars.
+We wanted to keep a close eye on exactly when the beetles crawl out of the ground and climb into the trees.

 Tracking the forest caterpillar hunter in the field

-At each location, we will equip 10 beetles with a lightweight transmitter (0.2g) and then release them into suitable environments, with a few weeks between each release.
-We will do this in order to monitor the comings and goings of the beetles and learn more about their preferred habitat.
-Light traps will also be used to catch the beetles and monitor their populations.
-The work with transmitters will be conducted with the University of Hasselt.
+At each location, we wanted to equip 10 beetles with a lightweight transmitter (0.2g) and then release them into suitable environments, with a few weeks between each release.
+We would do this in order to monitor the comings and goings of the beetles and learn more about their preferred habitat.
+Light traps would also be used to catch the beetles and monitor their populations.
+The work with transmitters would be conducted with the University of Hasselt.

 Demonstratie eikenprocessierups